OWU-4f5755/useful_shell_scripts/project_init/project_init_readme.md

-# Project_Init - A script to initialize a new project
+# README: Project_Init - A script to initialize a new project

 This is a shell script that creates a new project directory with some initial files and configurations.
 Enumerated process below: